chadwhitacre/openpath/_posts/2025-12-19-something-big-happened-in-1998.md

 ---
 title: Something Big Happened in 1998
-excerpt: It's reasonable to accept that OSI founded Open Source with the Open Source Definition.
+excerpt: It is reasonable to accept that OSI founded Open Source with the Open Source Definition.
 homepage_rank: 1
 ---